- Download our Moving to Egypt Guide (PDF)

 While Egypt has recognised a need for inclusive education and support for students with different educational needs, this is still sorely lacking in the education system.
 This has mostly boiled down to a lack of understanding and awareness in Egypt around special needs and disability.

-There are a number of schools specifically for children with special educational needs in Egypt that parents can consider.
-Some international schools also offer additional support, but expat parents should find out exactly what this entails before enrolling.
+There are several schools specifically for children with special educational needs in Egypt that parents can consider.
+A limited number of international schools in Egypt also offer additional support, but expat parents should find out exactly what this entails before enrolling.

 Tutors in Egypt